1. Home

 The Retail Pharmacist: Salary Estimates

 Retail pharmacy is the most common job for new pharmacy school graduates.
 The median salary for a retail pharmacist is over $150,000, with only 10% earning less than $140,000 and most making between $145,000 and $160,000.
 Throughout the years, the retail pharmacist has been one of the highest-paying positions for pharmacists.
-Many new graduates will receive starting salaries greater than $140,000 or more, depending on where they live.
+Many new graduates will receive starting salaries over $140,000 or more depending on your desired location.

 The Hospital Pharmacist: Salary Estimates